opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iSpeed|

-When the interpolation is speed in / speed out, both control points at the ends of the segment have handles whose direction and length define the slope of the curve, therefore the speed of the transformation.
-The handles direction and length can be set by entering values in the interpolation area of the function editor, or by dragging the handles themselves.
+When the interpolation is Speed In / Speed Out, both control points at the ends of the segment have handles whose direction and length define the slope of the curve, therefore the speed of the transformation.
+The handles direction and length can be set by entering values in the Interpolation area of the Function Editor, or by dragging the handles themselves.

 By default the handles are linked, making their degree of movement dependent on adjacent segments in order to define a smooth curve, but the link can be broken in order to move the handle freely.
-For example if subsequent segments have the speed in / speed out interpolation, the handles of the shared points share the same direction, but breaking the link each handle can have a different direction.
+For example if subsequent segments have the Speed In / Speed Out interpolation, the handles of the shared points share the same direction, but breaking the link each handle can have a different direction.

 Handles can also be collapsed in control points in order to turn them into corner points; in this case to retrieve the handles it is possible to reset their length and direction.

-.. tip:: **To set a speed in / speed out interpolation:**
+.. tip:: **To set a Speed In / Speed Out interpolation:**

     Do one of the following:

-    - Choose Speed In / Speed Out from the dropdown menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Speed In / Speed Out** from the dropdown menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the interpolation for, and choose Speed In / Speed Out Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the interpolation for, and choose **Speed In / Speed Out Interpolation** from the menu that opens.

 .. tip:: **To set the speed of the interpolation:**

-    1. Select the key point at the beginning or at the end of the curve segment you want to edit, or the curve segment itself.
+    1. Select the keyframe at the beginning or at the end of the curve segment you want to edit, or the curve segment itself.

-    2. Set the slope of the curve after or before the key point by doing one of the following:
+    2. Set the slope of the curve after or before the keyframe by doing one of the following:

-    - Enter the Speed In and Speed Out direction and length values in the interpolation area of the function editor and click the Apply button.
+    - Enter the **Speed In** and **Speed Out** direction and length values in the Interpolation area of the Function Editor and click the **Apply** button.

     - Click and drag the end of the handles to move them freely.

-    - Shift-click and drag the end of the handles to move them with a constraint in the horizontal or vertical direction.
+    - **Shift-click** and drag the end of the handles to move them with a constraint in the horizontal or vertical direction.

 .. tip:: **To move a control point handle free from the adjacent segments:**

-    Right-click the control point and choose Unlink Handles from the menu that opens.
+    Right-click the control point and choose **Unlink Handles** from the menu that opens.

 .. tip:: **To link back handles to adjacent segments:**

-    Right-click the control point and choose Link Handles from the menu that opens.
+    Right-click the control point and choose **Link Handles** from the menu that opens.

 .. tip:: **To turn a control point into a corner point:**